djipco/webmidi/website/api/classes/WebMidi.md

 In order, this is what happens towards the end of the enabling process:

 1. `midiaccessgranted` event is triggered
-2. `connected` events are triggered for each available input and output
+2. `connected` events are triggered (for each available input and output)
-3. `enabled` event is triggered
+3. `enabled` event is triggered when WebMidi.js is ready
-4. callback (if any) is executed
+4. specified callback (if any) is executed
 5. promise is resolved

 The promise is fulfilled with an object containing two properties (`inputs` and `outputs`) that